MartinO55/MyBondCodingChallenge/Readme.md

 You should submit your response by Close of Business, Friday, September 9th.

 Feel free to reach out to ask any questions.
-My email is matt@mybond.com.au.
+My email is matt@mybond.com.au. --delete this before it goes public?

 ## The Challenge